 - Find a couple’s therapy

-- Researching and participating in step-by-step self-guided programs
+- Research and participate in step-by-step self-guided programs

 It may also help to set realistic goals with your loved one.
 As mentioned, treatment is a slow process and your BPD partner may find encouragement in reaching smaller goals.